GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-19-09-distributed-concurrency.md

 ```

 ### 2. The Problem: Pod-Scoped Concurrency Limits
-When scaling horizontally increasing the number of pods this limit does not work anymore
+When scaling horizontally, increasing the number of pods, this limit does not work anymore
 (with **N** pods = **N x 10** concurrent requests).
 This can overload the downstream, increase costs, and risk cascading failures if not managed at the system level.